Mexico Family Travel

 All travelers, including travelers from visa-free countries, need to fill out a form, called an FMM, before entering the country.
 Most inbound flights will provide this form to you before landing.
 Check the Mexican government website for specific entry requirements.

-Health and safety during your 10 day Mexico itinerary
+Safety and health during your 10 day Mexico itinerary

 Transportation